 There is a large, magnificent church with great interior for the bishop’s seat in Neapoli and a folklore museum.
-The archaeological museum is currently closed because it is to be moved to better premises in 2018.
+The archaeological museum is currently closed because it is to be moved to better premises in future.

 In Neapoli it is not quite as warm in the summer because of its higher location, but it is also colder in winter.

 Regular snowfall in winter is not uncommon and it rains even more – sometimes into June and again from September – as the rain clouds, which brings the northwest wind to Crete, have to lose their water on the slopes of the Skafi basin.